AXeL-dev/portfolio/src/assets/blog/react-vue-or-angular.md

 To debate this widely asked question: **React, Vue or Angular?** i'll not use statistics or compare popularity, none of that! i'll simply use some math & magic!
 Math is enough in fact.., so i've prepared a suite of relevant questions that i will answer in order to get a winner depending on the number of points obtained by each candidate.
 Got it?
 Let's begin! 🏁

-**Note**: All the answers below come from my own experiences, if you have a different opinion leave it in the comments 💬 so we can discuss it.
+**Note**: All the answers below come from my own experiences, if you have a different opinion leave it in the comments section [💬](./blog/post/react-vue-or-angular#comment-section) so we can discuss it.

 <br>